 "The urban residential area is intended to provide for a wide range of housing needs in a variety of forms, styles and densities to reflect the prevailing market demands.
 Residential development will occur in a collection of residential villages reflecting a range of densities being low, standard and medium density.
 Each village will focus on a centrally located village park.
 Villages are to be progressively developed having particular regard to the timely, efficient and economic provision of engineering and social infrastructure."

-The Major Open Space Area is intended to provide a "...full range of open space opportunities will be conveniently available to the community as it develops".
-Within the Local Community designation, it is intended that community facilities would be provided that "...primarily intended for the residents within the DCP area..." and in particular, the immediate residents.
+The Major Open Space Area is intended to ensure a "...full range of open space opportunities will be conveniently available to the community as it develops".